Why the Sacred Cow Symbol Was Central in Ancient Egypt: Myths & Gods

 the calf (ḥp)

-Why Did the Greeks Worship the Apis Bull?
+Why the Greeks Worshiped the Apis Bull in Egypt

 When the Greeks entered the Egyptian land by Alexander the Great in 332 BC, Alexander the Great was crowned in the city of Memphis under the patronage of the god Ptah, and the Egyptian priests there considered him to be a son of the son of the god Ptah.